tylerwatkins101/regression-diagnostics/README.md

 #### User Installation

-If you already have a working installation with the above dependencies, the easiest way to install regression_diagnostics using `pip`
+If you've already installed the above dependencies, the easiest way to install regression_diagnostics using `pip`.

 `pip install regression-diagnostics`